priscamwende/Advanced_ML_project/README.md

 ## Akaike Information Criterion (AIC)

-Used for model selection among ARIMA-family models.
+ To be used for model selection among ARIMA-family models.

 ## Bayesian Information Criterion (BIC)

-Used to evaluate model complexity and goodness of fit.
+To be used to evaluate model complexity and goodness of fit.

 # Expected Outcomes